rajeshvkothari/oom/README.md

     ./build.sh
     ```

-## Building images for puccini tosca components
+## Building images and started docker containers of puccini tosca components
 - **List of components and their summary:**
   - TOSCA_SO:
   - TOSCA_COMPILER: